nobl9/terraform-provider-nobl9/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior, ideally a minimal working example.
+Steps to reproduce the behavior, ideally a minimal working example with provider and resource configs included.

 **Expected behavior**
 A clear and concise description of what you expected to happen.